voxpupuli/puppet-googleauthenticator/README.md

 In order to use the module, you have to setup each PAM module using googleauthenticator::pam.
 Two values are currently available by default for the mode:

+* all-users: All users will be prompted for a token for this PAM module;
 * root-only: Only root will be prompted for a token for this PAM module;
-* all-users: All users will be prompted for a token for this PAM module.
+* systemwide-users: Google-authenticator files are store in /etc/google-authenticator/${user}/google_authenticator files instead of the home of each user.
+Use googleauthenticator::user::systemwide to manage the user files.
+This is useful for users with encrypted home directories.

-In the second case, users who have not configured google-authenticator on their account will not be able to authenticate using the given module.
+In the first and third cases, users who have not configured google-authenticator on their account will not be able to authenticate using the given module.

 You can setup new modes by adding googleauthenticator::pam::mode definitions, for example: